Getting Oriented

 Please explore our freely offered lessons below!
 While most Feldenkrais classes are an hour, Getting Oriented is our series of ten short Awareness Through Movement (ATM) lessons and brief talks designed to introduce or refresh the basics.
 We'll cover some of the movements, guided attention techniques, and learning principles that Feldenkrais ATM study utilizes most often.

 We hope you enjoy these lessons – if you do, please share them!
-And if you have the means, please join the Feldenkrais Project to support our work and enjoy our donor benefits!
+And if you have the means, join The FP to support our work and enjoy our donor benefits!

 – Nick Strauss-Klein, creator and voice of the Feldenkrais Project